jboursiquot/pivottechschool/challenges/question4/README.md

 ## Tasks
 - Complete the methods in server.go to load data from the provided datastore and render appropriate response.
 - Ensure that your server passes all the supplied tests.

+## Instructor's Recommendations

+The following are your instructor's recommendations on what you need to know and be comfortable with as concepts in order to successfully complete this challenge:

+- Know how to write HTTP handlers
+- Know how to read request bodies and using the `json` package to unmarshal payloads
+- Know how to marshal JSON payloads back to a client
+- Know which HTTP status codes to return in difference circumstances